yaya2devops/unilabs/ArtificialIntelligence/README.md

 # AI Fundamentals

+> Just another me watching a course and taking notes.

 - **Definition;** “the science of making machines do things that would require intelligence if done by men.”
 Marvin Minsky

 - **Operational Definition;** “AI is the field of computer science that studies how to make computers do tasks for which humans are still the best today.”
 E.Rich